 In February 2021, LSU Eunice was notified that it was one of seven colleges selected by ATD to become a Rural Cohort Institute in Building Resiliency in Rural Communities for the Future of Work with the goal of providing students with the academic and personal supports needed to complete programs that prepare them for careers with family-sustaining wages in the digital economy.
 The combined efforts of an informal strategic planning process and ATD led LSU Eunice faculty, staff, and administration to examine longitudinal student achievement data beyond the standard Institutional Effectiveness documents completed annually.
-The purpose of the additional reports was to compare the Academic Year (AY) 2020-2021 to ten-year longitudinal data and to determine if there were performance gaps between demographic groups.
-Published in fall 2021, the first of these reports entitled Disaggregated Success Rates was summarized from institutional effectiveness and institutional research data.
-Released in fall 2021, the report examined success rates for the eleven courses with the highest enrollment at
+The purpose of the additional reports was to compare the Academic Year (AY) 2020-2021 to ten-year longitudinal data and to determine if there were performance gaps between demographic groups.3 Published in fall 2021, the first of these reports entitled Disaggregated Success Rates was summarized from institutional effectiveness and institutional research data.4 Released in fall 2021, the report examined success rates for the eleven courses with the highest enrollment at

-&lt;sup>3 Note that the academic year for the purposes of all data is fall and spring only.
+3 Note that the academic year for the purposes of all data is fall and spring only.

-&lt;sup>4 For all reports and references, the success rate is the number of students earning an A, B, C, or P (Pass) divided by the total number students enrolled in the course on the 14th day census.
+4 For all reports and references, the success rate is the number of students earning an A, B, C, or P (Pass) divided by the total number students enrolled in the course on the 14th day census.

 LSU Eunice for AY 2020-2021.
-The data found that there were performance gaps in all eleven courses based on ethnicity, 36% of the courses based on gender, and 45% of the courses based on socioeconomic status.
+The data found that there were performance gaps in all eleven courses based on ethnicity, 36% of the courses based on gender, and 45% of the courses based on socioeconomic status.5 ten-year overall of 74.1%.

-The second report released was An Investigation into Overall Success and Withdrawal Rates for AY 2020-2021, examining the frequency and percentage of successful course completion for all instances of course taking by students.
-The report indicated that success rates for all students in all courses at LSU Eunice had declined to 72.0%, this being below the ten-year overall of 74.1%.
 At the same time, the course withdrawal rate increased to its highest rate ever at 11.8%, this being above the ten-year overall of 10.2%.
 The report also indicated that students needing developmental coursework in all subjects, called Pathways to Success students, were at a disadvantage, succeeding at a rate of only 51.6% in AY 2020-2021, dropping from 66.6% in just four years.
-Students needing only one or no developmental courses, called non-Pathways students, had an overall success rate of 74.9% in AY 2020-2021.
+Students needing only one or no developmental courses, called non-Pathways students, had an overall success rate of 74.9% in AY 2020-2021.6